At Tidelands Health, we are continuing to provide the safe, quality, compassionate care our patients expect.

 Is Tidelands Health testing coronavirus patients?

 These tents are NOT public testing sites for COVID-19.
 The tents at physician practices support patients with scheduled appointments.
-The tent at Tidelands Waccamaw Community Hospital has been erected to triage and treat low-acuity patients.

 How do I get in touch with the Tidelands Health business office?